johnwmillr/LearnCpp/README.md

-In an attempt to become more familiar with C++, I am working through the particularly well-written tutorials available at [LearnCpp.com](http://www.learncpp.com/ "Learn C++, it's easy!")
+In an attempt to become more familiar with C++, I am working through the particularly well-written tutorials available at [LearnCpp.com](http://www.learncpp.com/ "Learn C++, it's easy!").